ABWerks/EatingDisordersScoringFunctions/README.md

-# Scoring Functions for Eating Disorders Screeners
+# Scoring Functions for Eating Disorder Screeners

 [Development and validation of the BRief Eating Disorder Screener (BREDS) for US veterans in healthcare and community settings.](#masheb2024)